aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 : REQUIRED - The value `urn:ietf:params:oauth:token-type:id-jag` indicates that an ID Assertion JWT is being requested.

 `resource`:
-: REQUIRED - The token endpoint of the Resource Application.
+: REQUIRED - The Issuer URL of the Resource Application's authorization server.

 `audience`:
 : The audience parameter MUST NOT be used.